Isetta-Team/Isetta-Website-Raw/docs/index.md

 # Welcome to Isetta Engine

 We're building a game engine in 3 months.
 Is that crazy?
-Maybe a little (maybe a lot) but there's no way to learn like being pushed straight in the deep end.
+We've been told so.
+But there's no way to learn like being pushed straight into the deep end!

 We are a student project from Carnegie Mellon's Entertainment Technology Center.
 The aim of the project is to help demystify the game engine development process for ourselves and any other novice developers who have interest in engine development but like us were too intimidated of where to start.